- Location Wiltshire, UK

 By abandoning the conventional box-like form of domestic buildings, the architect has created a unique home, which, while striking in appearance, also provides bright, practical living spaces well shielded from passers-by.

-Shortlisted for the Stirling Prize, this elegant family home in Wiltshire is formed of two nested crescents that create shelter and sanctuary.
+Shortlisted for the Stephen Lawrence Prize, this elegant family home in Wiltshire is formed of two nested crescents that create shelter and sanctuary.